Primordial Black Holes Place the Universe in Stasis: The Emergence of a Stasis Epoch

 \subsection{Evolution of the Energy Density}

 Once an initial spectrum $\fBH(M_i,t_i)$ of PBHs is established at time $t_i$, this distribution evolves with time as a result of both evaporation and cosmic expansion.
-However, the comoving number density of PBHs with initial masses in the infinitesimal range from $M_i$ to $M_i + dM_i$ remains constant until $t = \tau(M_i) + t_i$, at which point the PBHs evaporate completely and the number density drops to zero.
+However, the comoving number density of PBHs with initial masses in the infinitesimal range from $M_i$ to $M_i + dM_i$ remains constant under the influence of these two processes until $t = \tau(M_i) + t_i$, at which point the PBHs evaporate completely and the number density drops to zero.
 This implies that

 where $a_i$ is the scale factor at time $t_i$.